Election of the Speaker of the House

 The Member chosen as Deputy Speaker usually has full and practical knowledge of the official language that is not that of the current Speaker of the House.

-At the beginning of every session, and from time to time as necessary, the House elects, by motion, a Deputy Chair of Committees of the Whole and an Assistant Deputy Chair of Committees of the Whole, either of whom may replace the Deputy Speaker in the Chair during his or her absence.
+At the beginning of every session, and from time to time as necessary, the House elects, by motion, an Assistant Deputy Speaker and Deputy Chair of Committees of the Whole and an Assistant Deputy Speaker and Assistant Deputy Chair of Committees of the Whole, either of whom may replace the Deputy Speaker in the Chair during his or her absence.

 House of Commons Procedure and Practice,Second Edition, 2009